-On January 3, 2022, the Company completed the acquisition of 100% of the membership interests in Forensic Logic, LLC ("Forensic Logic") for purchase consideration of \$4.9 million in cash, subject to working capital adjustments, and 464,540 shares of ShotSpotter common stock with a fair value of \$14.3 million based on the closing price on the date of acquisition.
-The purchase consideration also included a contingent consideration agreement based on forecasted 2022 and 2023 Forensic Logic revenues.
-If 2022 Forensic Logic revenues exceeded \$7.0 million, the contingent consideration payable would be \$3.75 million up to a maximum of \$9.5 million.
-An additional amount up to \$10.5 million in contingent consideration may be payable based on Forensic Logic's revenues generated during 2023.
-Any amounts due are payable within approximately 120 days after the end of 2022 and 2023.
-The estimated fair value of the contingent consideration on the date of acquisition was \$12.4 million, resulting in a total estimated purchase consideration of \$31.6 million.
-The acquisition enabled the Company to broaden its suite of precision-policing solutions and cloud-based investigative platforms to offer its customers.
+During the first quarter of 2022, the Company completed the acquisition of 100% of the membership interests in Forensic Logic, LLC ("Forensic Logic") for purchase consideration of \$4.9 million in cash, subject to working capital adjustments, and \$14.3 million in the form of 464,540 shares of the Company's common stock based on the closing price on the date of acquisition.
+The purchase consideration also included a contingent earnout payable based on Forensic Logic's revenues generated during 2022 and 2023.
+The acquisition date fair value of the contingent earnout was \$12.4 million, resulting in a total purchase consideration of \$31.6 million.
+The Forensic Logic acquisition was accounted for as a business acquisition in accordance with ASC 805, Business Combinations.

-The following table summarizes the assignment of fair value to the identified assets and liabilities recorded as of the acquisition date, January 3, 2022 (in thousands):
+The following table summarizes the assignment of fair value to the identified assets and liabilities recorded as of the acquisition date (in thousands):

 Cash and cash equivalents \$ 303

-Accounts receivable and contract asset, net 220
+Accounts receivable and contract assets 220

 Property and equipment, net 200

-Operating lease right-of-use asset 1,893
+Operating lease right-of-use assets 1,893

 Software technology 7,140

 Tradename 1,000

 Customer relationships 8,400

 Goodwill 20,155

-Other asset 186
+Other assets 186

 Accrued expenses and other current liabilities (635)

 Operating lease liabilities (1,893)

 Deferred revenue (5,382)

 Total estimated consideration \$ 31,587